Schepp/sustainable-web-design/why.md

 ---

-All this, and more, happened within two and a half weeks!

----

 At a time when **we need to be moving rapidly towards a zero-carbon economy**, our hunger for data and web services is growing ever greater as are our internet emissions.

 ![](./images/Chart%20upwards.jpg) <!-- .element: style="height: 33vh" -->